Other Topics on this Site: List of all US doctors who offer long office visits

 Congress is considering similar penalties for skilled nursing facilities (SNFs) which have above-average rehospitalizations.
 If adopted, SNFs will find it hard to admit and serve the frailest patients, who need them most.

-Which Readmissions Are the Hospital's Responsibility?
+5. Which Readmissions Are the Hospital's Responsibility?

 Medicare approves for payment both the initial admission and the readmission.
 When it fines the hospital years later, it implicitly reverses those approvals, and overrules the doctors who decided hospital care was medically necessary, without even looking at the charts.

 Many readmissions are random and unrelated to the original hospital care.
-Patients can be readmitted for severe flu, intestinal infections, burns, a broken arm, or accidental poisoning (pp.57-58).

 People have commented on this discrepancy and Medicare answered in the Federal Register Aug.
 19, 2013, "creating a comprehensive list of potential complications related to the index hospitalization would be arbitrary, incomplete, and, ultimately, extremely difficult to implement."
 So they found it hard to obey the law on excluding unrelated readmissions, and they decided not to obey the law, which seems even more arbitrary.